 Sarah Schyck

-A Postdoc at TU Delft, Aerospace Engineering.
-Working on Fungal Materials in the Shaping Matter Lab.
+A postdoc at TU Delft, Aerospace Engineering.
+Working on fungal materials in the Shaping Matter Lab.

 prof_pic.jpg

-TUDelft, Department of Aerospace Engineering
+NB1.34, Aerospace Engineering

-Delft, The Netherlands
+Delft, the Netherlands

 news